apace100/origins-docs/docs/types/power_types/action_on_item_use.md

     }
 }
 ```

-This power will give half a shank of hunger, and 1 saturation point if the player drinks any kind of potion.
+This example will give half a shank of hunger, and 1 saturation point if the player drinks any kind of potion.